 Plaintiffs have settled minimum wage violation lawsuits against Domino’s for more than $1 million on several occasions.
 For example, in January 2019, a group of 163 pizza delivery drivers filed a $1,070,000 settlement in Cincinnati, Ohio.
 The delivery drivers were awarded 51-cents per mile driven and $6 per hour of work they did inside the store, amounting to an average award of $6,000 per person.
 In October 2018, a class action of 411 delivery drivers was awarded $850,000, with individual awards of roughly $2,068.
 This accounts for a 30-cent reimbursement on all miles that they drove at Domino’s.

 Seek Legal Assistance Today

 Every US employee must make a minimum hourly wage of $7.25 including the tips that they have received and any travel expenses.
 If your employer isn’t paying you the federal or state minimum wage, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.